ukharwa/C_rendering_engine/README.md

-# C_rendering_engine
+# Rendering Engine
-A rendering engine written in C using sdl2
+A 3D rendering engine written in C using sdl2